jcbalcita/cordcutter-search/README.md

 - Get streaming sources for the show generally
   * Returns available source names (contains no other information)
 - Get number of seasons
-  * Returns the season numbers for the seasons available for streaming.
+  * Returns the season numbers for the seasons available for streaming
-  * A button is created for each season with an `onclick` function that fires off an API call using the show's ID and the season number.
+  * A button is created for each season with an `onclick` function that fires off an API call using the show's ID and the season number

 Once the season button is clicked, it fires off another API call that displays a list of episodes containing links to watch that specific episode.